-

 Return to Top

-These topics ask you to examine the causes and effects shaping
+The following topics ask you to examine the various causes and effects shaping education and society.

 - Why the voting rate is falling